BearDooks/beardooks.github.io/_posts/2018-10-25-Powershell-Script-To-Export-Encrypted-Creds.markdown

 $Credential | Export-Clixml -Path "C:\Temp\creds.Cred"

 # Output to user
-Write-Host "`nCredentails have been stored in C:\Temp`n"
+Write-Host "`nCredentails have been stored in C:\Temp"

 {% endhighlight %}